 - Market Stability: Gold bullion often maintains its value during economic downturns, helping to mitigate market volatility.

-Incorporating these elements into a portfolio creates a balanced approach to wealth preservation and growth.
+Incorporating these elements into a portfolio creates a balanced wealth preservation and growth approach.

 Tax Implications